-The EU Return Directive does not permit the return of unaccompanied children, unless they are received by family members or there are other adequate reception facilities in place for the child.
-The UN has developed guidelines on alternative care of children.25 The Dutch government holds that a reception facility or orphanage amounts to "adequate reception" if it meets local standards in the country of origin, regardless of a lack of verifiability.
+The UN has developed guidelines on alternative care of children.12 The Dutch government holds that a reception facility or orphanage amounts to "adequate reception" if it meets local standards in the country of origin, regardless of a lack of verifiability.
 Enforced returns of unaccompanied children are carried out in the Netherlands and Sweden.